DelayneStewartJr/student-code/module-2/15_Review_Day/exercise/README.md

 ### Database

-The Database team provided you with a script to create a local database and the DAO files to retrieve the data.
-You can implement your code without reviewing the implementation details of the DAO files.
+The Database team provided you with a script to create a local database and the DAO files - (create, update, and delete methods).
+You need to create the 2 DAO methods that retrieve the data.
+You can implement the rest of your code without reviewing the implementation details of the DAO files.
 The interface provides you with enough information to complete your tasks.

 ### Cat data API